rjspencer/docs/theming.md

 `/audio/[%id]` - This page should show content for an individual audio track

 ### module:AudioList
 This module lists audio tracks by an account.
-Audio is listed by the date it was created.
+Audio is listed by the date it was created  (unless an `audioPlaylistId` is specified, then they are listed by their order in that playlist).

 **Module Options**
 `audioPlaylistId`